When Is the Best Time

 - Ascent: at least 2 hours – it took us 2.15 hours with a couple of photo stops

-- Descent: It is an alpine steep path back to the trailhead and may be demanding after the more than two hours climb.
+- Descent: It is a steep alpine path back to the trailhead and may be demanding after the more than two hours climb.
 Decent 842 m elevation loss plus ascent 95 m

-- Categorized: Mostly A/B and B/C and one part C if you chose the easier part with the suspension bridge.
+- Categorized: Mostly A/B and B/C and one part C if you choose the easier part with the suspension bridge.
 We would categorize this via ferrata mostly C.

 Drachenwand Via Ferrata Climbing Description

 It is a short trail of 20 minutes to get to Drachenwand's entry point.
 The climbing route is excellently marked and separated into 20 parts.
 These markers give you an idea of how long it still takes during the tour.

 Most of this via ferrata is a steep climb and starts with two ladders.

 Climbing this via ferrata works only if you do not have any fear of heights.
 It is a steep and exposed path up to the summit.

 The hiking route and walking path are well marked.
 Don't continue here into the canyon instead, turn right and follow the sign.